DEECA

 Losses

-Losses in the water supply system accounts represent the amount of water lost after the point of extraction from a river or other water system.
+Losses in the water supply system water balance represent the amount of water lost after the point of extraction from a river or other water system.

-Depending on the system, the loss may comprise of up to three parts:
+Depending on the system, the loss may comprise of up to 3 parts:

 Water supply system efficiency